" "

 Do I need a new modem for an NBN connection?

 You will need an NBN-ready modem to use on your NBN connection, but you may not actually need to buy new hardware if your existing modem is up-to-date.
-Often, your ADSL modem can be compatible with NBN, so buying a new one may be unnecessary.
 In Australia, modems are sold as being ‘NBN compatible’ or ‘NBN ready’, so when you’re shopping for a modem keep an eye out for those identifiers.

-Typically you’ll need a modem-router that’s compatible with VDSL to use on the NBN, but most modems on the market should be compatible with both NBN and ADSL connections, unless specified otherwise.
+Typically you’ll need a modem-router that’s compatible with VDSL to use on the NBN.
+Most modems on the market should be compatible with both NBN and ADSL connections, unless specified otherwise.

 Configuring a modem essentially means to set it up properly to receive and distribute your internet connection.